Actindo-AG/Documentation/DataHub/UserInterface/03d_HTMLTemplates.md

 - *Key*
     Enter an HTML template key.
 The key is required for API access and must be system-wide unique.

-- Textarea
+- Text area
     Enter the content for the HTML template.
-Use the Smarty template engine to include variables and tags to the template, see [Smarty](https://www.smarty.net/).
+Use the Smarty template engine to include variables and tags to the template, see the [Smarty&trade;](https://www.smarty.net/ "[https://www.smarty.net/]") website.

 **Preview**